AbhishekPednekar84/personal-blog-site/content/linux-vps-deployment.md

 ### Step 3 - Setting up key-based authentication

 To enhance security, we will now setup an **SSH key** with a passphrase for *flaskuser*.
 There are several ways to do this.
-My preferred way is to create the SSH keys on my local machine and then run a secure copy (`scp`) command to copy the public key to the *authorized_keys* file on the server.
+One way is to create the SSH keys on our local machine and then run a secure copy (`scp`) command to copy the public key to the *authorized_keys* file on the server.

-As mentioned earlier, I will be using WSL to generate the key locally using the `ssh-keygen` command.
+As mentioned earlier, we will be using WSL to generate the key locally using the `ssh-keygen` command.
 When prompted, just hit enter to create the keys with their default names and set a **passphrase**.
 Although the passphrase is optional, it is recommended for added security.

 ```
 abhi_ap@Abhi-Dell:~$ ssh-keygen
 ```

-Running the above command will create the public (id_rsa.pub) and the private (id_rsa) keys in the /home/<user>/.ssh directory on the local machine.
+Running the above command will create the public (id_rsa.pub) and the private (id_rsa) keys in the `/home/<user>/.ssh` directory on the local machine.

 Prior to copying the key to the server, we will need to create a .ssh directory in *flaskuser*'s /home directory.
 So let's login with *flaskuser* and the password that we provided in the previous step and create the directory with the `mkdir .ssh` command.